Ii v i open triads 5

 Minor triads close voicings and inversions

-Open Triads and Inversions
+Open Triads (aka Spread Triads) and Inversions

 To build an open triad, just take the middle note of an open triad (the 3rd) and move it an octave higher.
 Open triads are also called "spread triads".
-They can be very useful for composition or arrangement and also very helpful to explore the guitar neck more in-depth.

 As shown below, each triad generates three open shapes including a root voicing and two inverted voicings.